artheadsweden/snake_ai/README.md

  The state is represented by the elven values we saw above that tells us what will happen if we take one step in the direction we are heading, if we turn right or left, the current direction, and the position of the fruit in relation to the snake's head.

-  #### 2. Decide the Next Move
+  ##### 2. Decide the Next Move
   Next, we will get the next move.
 This will done in one of two ways.

   To make the model envolve in a good way we will need to give it the abillity to mutate.
 This is done by giving it a chance to do a totally random move.

   The chance of this random move is controlled by something that is called the epsilon.
-We are using a constant value and subtract the number of games played from it.
-If a random value is below the epsilon we will make a totally random move.
+The epsilon is a constant value and we subtract the number of games played from it.
+If a random value is below the epsilon - the number of games played, we will make a totally random move.

   In our case we will use 80 as our epsilon constant, meaning that the first 80 games will have an element of randomness in it.
 After 80 games all moves are decided by the AI.

   ###### The AI Move
   When we want the AI to decide on it's move we will do three things.

-  First, we will transform the state, that is a Python list of integers, into a tensor.
+  First, we will transform the state, that is the Python list of 11 integers we saw earlier, into a tensor.

   There is nothing magical about a tensor.
-It is a n-dimensional array, but it is in a form that works with our next step, predicting the step.
+It is a n-dimensional array, but it is in a form that works with our next step, predicting the snakes next move.

   The prediction is done by calling the model, passing the state tensor.